gobbyo/IoT/docs/tutorial-configure.md

 ### Test Your Python Installation

-1. From your Visual Studio Code terminal session, change to the `\various\python` directory, type `python` and hit the return key.
+1. From your Visual Studio Code terminal session, change the GitHub cloned directory from `various` to `python` directory.
+Type `python` and hit the return key.

     ```powershell
     PS C:\repos\various> cd python